 Update: The proposed Stenner settlement agreement is at bottom.

+The Palm Beach Post reports that West Boca High Principal Mark Stenner is expected to face a 10-day suspension as a result of the plagiarism in his graduation speeches.
 It appears that Stenner will return to West Boca High.
 We’ve heard from many readers about the situation.
 Mostly they’re angry, they compare it to how the school treats students who commit plagiarism, and call for him to be fired.
 One parent of a current student wrote:

 Mr. Stenner has shown no remorse for his plagiarism, and in fact, only contempt that he should be questioned.
 A principal should be held to the highest standard.
 Placing him back at the school is the worst possible decision.
 He has no moral authority left.